Occupational Therapy (OTM)

 OTM 504.
 Health Care Ethics & Advocacy.
 2 Credit Hours.

-This course examines advocacy methods at both the individual and systems levels.
-Informed by Jesuit social teaching, this course then applies ethical decision making strategies towards creating a more just society supporting occupational participation.
+This course introduces students to the Occupational Therapy Code of Ethics as a framework for ethical decision-making as an occupational therapy practitioner.
+Additionally, this course examines advocacy methods at both the individual and systems levels.
+Informed by Jesuit social teaching, this course then applies ethical decision-making strategies toward creating a more just society supporting occupational participation.
 Students learn to advocate for the community at large within the systems that support or influence occupational participation, the profession of occupational therapy, and the consumers of occupational therapy services.

 OTM 505.
 Foundations of Occupational Science in OT Practice.
 3 Credit Hours.

 This course introduces students to the history and philosophy behind the discipline of occupational science.
 Students will explore theory and philosophy supporting meaning and participation in occupation and develop a deeper appreciation of what it means to be an occupational being.
-Observation, interview, and narrative will be used, as tools to better understand the meaning of occupation.
-The focus of this course is on understanding occupation and context at the individual, community and organizational level.
-As a writing intensive course, students complete a variety of informal and formal papers and utilize a drafting process to ensure proficiency in written communication.
+Observation, interview, and narrative will be used as tools to better understand the meaning of occupation.
+The focus of this course is on understanding occupation and context at the person level.

 OTM 506.
 OT Practice in Mental Health.
 3 Credit Hours.

 OTM 507.
-Foundations of Neuroscience.
+Fundamentals in Neuroscience for Rehabilitation.
 3 Credit Hours.

-The anatomy and physiology of the human nervous system are introduced with emphasis on understanding the neural basis of sensory processing, movement, emotion, and behavior, as well as the functional consequences of different types of lesions or dysfunction.
-Lectures include neuroanatomy; development of the nervous system; function of central, peripheral, limbic, and autonomic nervous systems; motor control; sensation (vision, hearing, vestibular, somatosensation); and cognition.
+The anatomy and physiology of the human nervous system are explored with emphasis on understanding the neural basis of sensory processing, movement, emotion, and behavior, as well as the functional consequences of different types of lesions, diseases or dysfunction.
+Topics include neuroanatomy, function of central, peripheral, limbic, and autonomic nervous systems, motor control, sensation (vision, hearing, vestibular, somatosensation) and cognition while learning and demonstrating components of a neurological exam that are clinically relevant to those areas.
 Students will be presented with case studies to apply the concepts to daily human occupations, which reinforce the clinical application of the course topics.
+A brain lab accompanies this course to allow students to recognize brain structures and connect their relevance to neurological function and human occupation.

 OTM 507L.
-Foundations Neuroscience Lab.
+Fundamentals in Neuroscience for Rehabilitation Lab.
 0 Credit Hour.

 OTM 508.
-Group Task Process & Practice.
+Use of Groups in OT Practice.
 2 Credit Hours.

 OTM 509.
 Movement, Participation and Adaptation Of Occupation.
 3 Credit Hours.